-West Berkshire does not generate significant volumes of waste, and more waste is managed within West Berkshire than arises in West Berkshire (LWA, 2018).
+West Berkshire does not generate significant volumes of waste, and more waste is managed within West Berkshire than arises (LWA, 2020).
 The main waste streams generated in the district are Construction, Demolition and Excavation (C,D&E) waste followed by Commercial and Industrial (C&I).
 Local Authority Collected Waste (LACW) makes up a significantly smaller proportion of the overall waste produced than these other two strands.
-There are also small quantities of specialist waste streams generated within the district including hazardous waste, radioactive waste (specifically linked to AWE Aldermaston and Burghfield), waste water treatment and equine waste.
+There are also small quantities of specialist waste streams generated within the district including hazardous waste, radioactive waste

+(specifically linked to AWE Aldermaston and Burghfield), waste water treatment and equine waste.

 There are a number of areas within West Berkshire where there are a concentration of waste management facilities.
 In the Beenham/Padworth area there are sites that manage both LACW and C&I waste.
-In the Theale/Burghfield area there are a number of permanent and temporary waste facilities with a significant number of C,D&E waste facilities.
-There are a number of skip waste facilities located within the Tadley area that also manage C,D&E waste.
+In the Theale/Burghfield area there are a number of permanent and temporary waste facilities with a significant number of CD&E waste facilities.
+There are a number of skip waste facilities located within the Tadley area that also manage CD&E waste.

-There is no non-inert landfill capacity or non-inert waste recovery capacity in West Berkshire, meaning that non-inert waste not suitable for recycling or composting is disposed of, or sent for recovery, outside West Berkshire.
+There is no non-inert landfill and limited non-inert waste recovery capacity in West Berkshire, meaning that non-inert waste not suitable for recycling or composting is generally disposed of, or sent for recovery, outside West Berkshire.